hansonkd/puff/readme.md

 ## Puff ♥ HTTP

-Puff has a built-in asynchronous HTTP client based on reqwests that can handle HTTP2 (served by the Puff WSGI/ASGI integrations) and reuse connections.
+Puff has a built-in asynchronous HTTP client based on reqwests that can handle HTTP2 (also served by the Puff WSGI/ASGI integrations) and reuse connections.
 It uses rust to encode and decode JSON ultra-fast.

 ```python
 from puff.http import global_http_client